 Today’s, modern light aircraft are mostly manufactured with fiberglass, or a fiberglass/carbon combination, much like commercial aircraft including the Boeing 787 and Airbus A350.

-Because these materials are more susceptical to lightning, following FAA directives, engineers have developed programs that just like the modern airliners that include metal foils, or nonwoven metal (aluminum, bronze, and nickel/copper) meshes in layers under the outer skin and throughout the aircraft.
+Because these materials are more susceptible to lightning, following FAA directives, engineers have developed programs that just like the modern airliners include metal foils, or nonwoven metal (aluminum, bronze, and nickel/copper) meshes in layers under the outer skin and throughout the aircraft.

-These bonding propoerties help create a conductive path for lightning to travel around the passenger compartment and fuel systems, until it exits the aircraft.
+These bonding properties help create a conductive path for lightning to travel around the passenger compartment and fuel systems until it exits the aircraft.